AdobeDocs/dynamic-media-classic.en/help/using/personal-setup.md

 * **[!UICONTROL Current Password]**: Enter the password your present password.
 * **[!UICONTROL New Password]**: Enter a new, valid password.
 Your password must meet the following requirements:
-  * Be between 8-25 characters long.
+  * It must be between 8-25 characters long.
   * Contain at least one lowercase letter.
   * Contain at least one uppercase letter.
   * Contain at least one number.